ankrutik/notes/aws/solutions_arch_cert/notes.md

 no minimum capacity

-**use for new product launches, then observe and switch to provisioned according to waht you learned with on-demand**
+**use for new product launches, then observe and switch to provisioned according to what you learned with on-demand**

 ### On-Demand backup and Restore

 Full backups at any time

-0 impact on table performance and availability
+Zero impact on table performance and availability

 consistent within seconds, retained until deleted